Schedule for the Day

 Six staff members read the final chapters as Mr. Collins, Sharice, Marcel, Rhondell, James Harris, Final Narrator.

-Celebrate It: Celebrate the achievement of finishing one book in one day with applause, photos, music, cake, etc. Collect student tetrahedrons and volunteer teams can start assembling an all-school tetrahedron for display.
+Celebrate It: Celebrate the achievement of finishing one book in one day with applause, photos, music, cake, etc. Assemble an all-school or at-home tetrahedron for display.
 Tape works best for building and assembling -- lots of tape.
-Use finished geometric art pages as locker wallpaper.